peter-evans/create-pull-request/README.md

 Note: Modifying a repository during workflows is not good practice in general.
 However, this action opens up some interesting possibilities when used carefully.
-This action is experimental and may not work well for repositories that have a very high frequency of commits.
+This action is experimental and may not work well for some use cases.

 ## Usage